About Chad Stavley

 Chad graduated from the University of Miami School of Law with Honors.
 He won merit scholarships in his third year of law school based on excellence in Miami’s mock trial program.

-When not at work, Chad spends time with his wife Annalisa and their two-year old son George.
-Chad and Annalisa are currently preparing for the newest addition to their family.
+When not at work, Chad spends time with his wife Annalisa, their two-year-old son George and newborn daughter Lincoln.
 Chad is an avid college football fan.

 We are a completely results-driven law firm.
 We aren’t interested in taking on hundreds of clients and working a settlement factory.
 In fact, we reject more than 90% of all those who seek our help.
 We take fewer clients so that we can be completely focused on those we do take.
 We prepare every case like it’s a trial and then negotiate from a position of strength.
 If we don’t get an offer that is fair, we are prepared and willing to go into the courtroom, where our verdicts have outperformed last/best offers by more than three to one.